PtoNP/Pendu/README.md

-Game "Pendue" with 8 letters words.
+Game "Pendu" with 8 letters words.